Dress Code & Prohibited Items

 - Capri Pants

 - Chewing gum, candy, tobacco, or food.

 - Exposed underwear, midriffs, stomachs, or buttocks.

-- Offensive, violent, obscene, or suggestive slogans or caricatures shall be displayed on clothing.
+- Clothing displaying offensive, violent, obscene, or suggestive slogans or caricatures

 - Skirts that do not extend to at least the middle of the thigh while sitting.

 - Slacks, trouser, or jeans that can only be supported by the wearer's hands.